zacharyL16/Intern-Coding-Challenge/README.md

 # CUAVs-Coding-Challenge

-**Challenge Overview:**
+Challenge Overview:

-You will be provided with two data files, one in JSON format and the other in CSV format containing geographic coordinates (latitude, longitude) and corresponding signal IDs.
-These files represent sensor outputs from various locations that record environmental signals.
-Your task is to correlate these sensor readings based on the coordinates to identify common signals that may have been recorded by multiple sensors.
+At Canadian UAVs, we handle large amounts of geospatial data, which is the focus of this challenge.
+The task involves correlating data from two sensors that detect anomalies.
+However, the sensors are not highly accurate, resulting in false positives and variations in their location readings.
+Your challenge is to associate the sensor readings based on their coordinates to identify common signals that may have been detected by both sensors.
+This correlation increases the likelihood that the signal is a genuine detection rather than a false positive.

-**Input Data:**
+Input Data:

-JSON file: Contains a list of sensor readings, where each record consists of an ID, latitude, and longitude.
-CSV file: Contains a similar set of records but in tabular format.
-The fields include the ID, latitude, and longitude.
-(See sample files)
+The two sensors provide different output formats: one sensor outputs data in CSV format, and the other outputs data in JSON format.
+Please refer to the sample data for the exact format of each sensor's output.
+Both sensors assign a unique ID to each reading, but note that different sensors may use the same IDs.
+The sensor readings include location coordinates in decimal degrees, using the WGS 84 format, representing where the anomaly was detected.
+The sensors have an accuracy of 100 meters, meaning that the reported location is within 100 meters of the actual anomaly location.

-**Goal:**
+Output:

-Correlate the sensor data from both the JSON and CSV files by matching latitude and longitude values within a 100 meter tolerance threshold (to account for slight variations in reported coordinates).
-Identify common signals: For each pair of coordinates found within the tolerance range, associate the signal id from each sensor.
-The output should include a mapping between the sensor IDs from both files that represent the same geographical location.
+The output should consist of pairs of IDs, where one ID is from the first sensor, and the second ID is from the second sensor.